tontonsb/blog/src/posts/skyline-and-reflection.md

 The general term for the envelope entries on a plot is the *Pareto frontier*.

-Liechtenstein is an example of being Pareto-efficient in this mannner: sure, you can find higher peaks than Grauspitz in the world, but to do that you must necessarily go to a larger country.
+Liechtenstein is an example of being Pareto-efficient in this manner: sure, you can find higher peaks than Grauspitz in the world, but to do that you must necessarily go to a larger country.
 If you go look at smaller countries you will only find lower points.